catapam/investnest/README.md

 User stories are broken down into tasks, where each task is categorized as 'Must Have,' 'Should Have,' 'Could Have,' or 'Won’t Have.'
 Each task is also assigned a story point weight of 1, 2, or 4, reflecting the effort required to complete it.

 The story point weight and MoSCoW priority of each task for the three sprints (Epics 1, 2, and 3) were carefully planned to allow flexibility in execution.
 'Must Haves' do not exceed 60% of the sprint's total story points.

+For documenting and visualization, the sprints were closed with undone tasks/stories, those are all non-'Must have' and would be moved to a future sprint.
+They were all place in backlog for now but kept inside the sprint for documentation purposes.

 The details for each sprint are provided below:

 ### Sprint/Epic 1